Antiz96/antiz.fr/content/blog/raspberry-pi-wake-on-lan-server.md

 sudo systemctl enable --now monitor-servers-wakeonlan.service
 ```

-Since the script is launched via a systemd service, you can actually see the output of the script in real time with `journalctl`/`systemctl status`:
+Since the script is launched via a systemd service, you can see the output in real time with `journalctl`/`systemctl status`:

 ```bash
 $ sudo systemctl status monitor-servers-wakeonlan.service